draganfabijan/airfinity/README.md

 # Airfinity

-This is a Ruby on Rails API Application that is receiving and storing reservations from Airbnb and Booking.com.
+This is a Ruby on Rails API that is receiving and storing reservations from Airbnb and Booking.com.
 The versions used are Ruby 3.2.2 and Rails 7.0.5.

 The application is containerized using Docker for ease of development, testing, and deployment.